swiftlang/swift/docs/ABI/Mangling.rst

 Swift interoperates with multiple other languages - C, C++, Objective-C, and Objective-C++.
 Each of these languages defines their own mangling conventions, so Swift must take care to follow them.
-However, these conventions do not restrict Swift-specific constructs like Swift type metadata, so the Swift language may impose its own conventions in these cases.
+However, these conventions do not cover Swift-specific symbols like Swift type metadata for foreign types, so Swift uses its own mangling scheme for those symbols.

 Importing C and C++ structs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~